August 25, 2013

 All organizations are affected by the speed and ubiquity of social media.
-All functions within them, including Public Affairs, will require new skills and processes, and sometimes updated technology and resourcing, in order to manage.
-Although not strictly a communications discipline, a competent Digital Public Affairs professional should be able advise on how the PA function should adapt.
+All functions within them, including public affairs, will require new skills and processes, and sometimes updated technology and resourcing, in order to manage.
+Although not strictly a communications discipline, a competent digital public affairs professional should be able to advise on how the PA function should adapt.
 In the commercial world, the term social business is usually applied to describe this area of digital and social competence.

 Creative has tended to be imbedded in content, and although I think content is its closest ally in the mix, I think it deserves a separate category.
 Developing a creative concept, whether for a single visual or catch-phrase, or a full-on campaign, should not be an afterthought, even in PA.
 For starters, the process should involve multiple iterations, concepts should be underpinned by data, and they should be tested.
 And although process can’t produce creativity, organizations should have a method, from how they structure a creative team through to how they brainstorm, plan and implement.

 Although not detailed in the visual above, intelligence in PA should go beyond monitoring, which has tended to be the core of the offering.
 Granted, it remains key, but the multiple new tools and methods we have at our disposal to collect and break down data can provide ammunition for the PA professional, from influencer identification through to identifying data that will enable tailoring of message almost per single audience member (e.g. data specific to a decision-maker’s constituency?)